whisprer/wofl-ide/README.md

-# IDle-widE
-A minimal ide for me, wofl, who am idle and begins with`w`, hence w[ide].

 # WOFL IDE

 A **ruthlessly minimal** yet fully functional IDE that prioritizes speed and a tiny footprint above all else.
 Perfect for systems with limited resources or developers who prefer a no-frills, distraction-free coding experience.